Pharmaceutical and Medical Device Industry Policy - Interaction with Industry Representatives

 Pharmaceutical and medical device representatives have an interest in making health care professionals aware of their products and new product developments.
 While interactions with sales representatives have a legitimate purpose, it is essential that information provided by these individuals is free of bias and financial inducements that might unduly influence medical decision making.
 The purpose of this policy is to define ethical standards for interacting with pharmaceutical and medical device manufacturers.

-University resources including campus mail, e-mail or other official means of communication should not be used to announce or publicize industry sponsored or co-sponsored events:
+4) University resources including campus mail, e-mail or other official means of communication should not be used to announce or publicize industry sponsored or co-sponsored events.
+Educational events may be publicized if supported by an unrestricted educational grant.
+Pharmaceutical/medical device manufacturers should not be provided with e-mail lists or address lists of WUSM physicians, health professionals, students,trainees, residents or staff.

 5) Vendor sales representatives may not interact with students, residents and other trainees on Washington University Medical Center premises without faculty presence.
 Vendors may provide only peer reviewed literature and technical information related to the use of medical devices in this setting.